 If you are unable to keep your appointment, please notify our office at least 24 hours in advance, or as soon as possible.

 Reports are normally sent to the referring clinician within 24 hours of the exam.
-The imaging study done at Washington Imaging Services may be only one tool in your clinician's work up.
+The imaging study done at Overlake Medical Imaging may be only one tool in your clinician's work up.
 Thus, they may need additional time to correlate all of the associated reports and data before they are ready to talk to you.
 Overlake and your referring clinician politely request that you wait for your clinician's office to contact you about the scan results.

 Image Study Reprint Policy